mertalver/National-Parks-in-Turket/README.md

 **c)** Write a method to print all the information in each list of the array.
 Also, calculate and print the total area of each list.

 ## STACK and QUEUE
-**a)** Update the code to create a stack of National Parks (composed of objects of the National Park class) or implement it from scratch.
-Add all National Parksto the stack (you can retrieve the data from files or from the lists you created, it's up to you).
+**a)** Update the code to create a stack of National Parks (composed of objects of the National Park class).
+Add all National Parks to the stack (you can retrieve the data from files or from the lists you created, it's up to you).
 Remove all elements from the stack and print the National Park information to the screen.

-**b)** Examine the queue program in LISTING 4.4 in Chapter 4 of the textbook (pages 138-140).
-Read the relevant sections.
-Repeat the process in 2a, but this time use a Queue data structure for the National Parks.
+**b)** This time use a Queue data structure for the National Parks.

 ## PRIORITY QUEUE
-Design and implement a Priority Queue (class) in C# or Java that allows O(1) time complexity for insertion (although deletion of the most prioritized element is slower) with elements sorted in ascending order.
+Design and implement a Priority Queue (class) in Java that allows O(1) time complexity for insertion (although deletion of the most prioritized element is slower) with elements sorted in ascending order.
 The priority queue should be implemented using a List data structure to store elements of the National Park class.
 Write all necessary methods for the PriorityQueue class (insert, delete, isEmpty, constructor) and their implementations.
-Test the class with the data from Question 1, sorting the National Parks by area in ascending order and printing them out one by one (from smallest to largest).
+Test the class with the data with informations of National Park, sorting the National Parks by area in ascending order and printing them out one by one (from smallest to largest).